humdrum-tools/humdrum-documentation/tool/context/index.md

 all of the rests and barlines would have been omitted from the output.
 Otherwise, the output would be the same as given above.

-A more musically useful partitioning of Varèse\'s work might be based on slur markings.
+A more musically useful partitioning of Varèse's work might be based on slur markings.
 The following command uses open- and closed-slur markings to demarcate the contextual outputs; (note the need to escape the parentheses since they are regular expression metacharacters).